jobrouter/typo3-process/Documentation/developer.rst

    try {
       $preparer->store($transfer);
    } catch (PrepareException $e) {
-      // In some rare cases an exception can be thrown var_dump($e->getMessage());
+      // On errors an exception can be thrown var_dump($e->getMessage());
    }